tv2/casparcg-cliptool/README.md

 #### Label

-Setting a text in label field, will update the text shown on the associated tab, while on the Main or Text view.
+Setting a text in the label field, will update the text shown on the associated tab, while on the Main or Text view.
-If nothing is specified, then the tab will simply display 'Output', followed by the number of the output.
+If nothing is specified, then the tab will simply display `Output`, followed by the number of the output.

 #### Media Folder

-Selecting a folder from the dropdown, will narrow in the files shows in the associated tab.
+Selecting a folder from the dropdown, will narrow in the files shown in the associated tab.
 The options available include a blank one, which will show all files in CasparCG's media folder, and an option for each sub-folder in CasparCG's media folder, including sub-folders of those folders ad infinitum.